1. How will you communicate with us?

 College Shop Opening Hours

-7. We want our child to participate in the Co-Curriculum program.
-Is there anything we need to do before they start?
+5. Our daughter wants to participate in the Co-Curriculum Program.
+Is there anything she needs to do before she starts?

 There are extensive opportunities for your child to be part of our Music Program.
 Information regarding the Instrumental Music Program (Years 2 to 12) is available here music.
 All new students wanting to participate in our Instrumental Music Program are required to complete an audition.
 Please complete and return the audition form via firstname.lastname@example.org in Term 4.
 Our Music Department will contact you to organise an audition time.